DataRohit/Bookly/readme.md

 - **Create and Update:** User can create new categories and update the categories created by them.
 - **Get and List:** Users can list all categories or get a specific genre details by genre name.

+### Book

+- **Create Book:** Users can submit a book for sharing, including details such as title, author, description, category and genre.
+- **Update Book:** Users can modify existing book details, including the description and other attributes.
+- **List Books:** Users can view a comprehensive list of all books posted by all users in a user-friendly format.
+- **Get Book By ISBN:** Users can retrieve a book's details by entering its unique ISBN number for precise identification.
+- **Get Book By UID:** Users can access specific book information using the unique identifier (UID) assigned to each book.
+- **Get Book By Title:** Users can search for books by entering the title for quick access to relevant titles.
+- **List Books by Category:** Users can browse books organized by predefined categories for easier navigation.
+- **List Books by Genre:** Users can explore books categorized by genre, making it simple to find specific types of literature.
+- **List Books by Author:** Users can filter and view books authored by a specific individual, streamlining the search for fans.
+- **Update Book Images:** Users can upload or replace images for a book, with a maximum limit of five images per book.

 ## Technologies Used

 - **Backend Framework:** FastAPI